-- Free text

-- List-of-values

-- Structured content (described with a semi-formal grammar).
+- Language-independent text, free text, or formatted text - List-of-values - Structured content (described with a semi-formal grammar).

 Information about how the field should be used and, if necessary, detailed description of the content type (in the case of structured content).